 Dual-purpose breeds will also provide substantial egg production and can be used in place of regular layers if you don’t require a commercial egg quantity.
 Breeds can include Buff Orpingtons, Rhode Island Reds, Barred Plymouth Rocks, Buff Brahmas and Dominiques.

 Life for chickens in a warm, tropical climate (as opposed to a bitter northern climate) can be very different.
-If you tend to have long, cold winters, consider breeds with plenty of dense feathering—both plumage on their head and feathering on their feet.
+If you tend to have long, cold winters, consider breeds with plenty of dense feathering—both plumage on their head and feathering on their feet when considering how to start raising chickens.

 Frostbite is another danger your poultry might face, as the exposed skin of their combs and wattles can become susceptible if temperatures get too low and adequate shelter isn’t provided.
 Breeds with small combs (such as rose or pea combs) can also have a better chance at dealing with the cold weather than their large-combed counterparts.